Trabbit0ne/XTI/README.md

 <img src="https://github.com/user-attachments/assets/b84daf4b-18dd-4580-965b-1930f81899fd" alt="image">

 ## Introduction
-Cross-Title Injection (XTI) is a web vulnerability that allows attackers to manipulate the content of a website by injecting malicious code into the titles of web pages.
-This can lead to unauthorized access, data breaches, and various security risks.
+Cross-Title Injection (XTI) is a technique that allows attackers to bypass XSS protections by injecting malicious scripts into the <title> tag of web pages.
+This method takes advantage of unvalidated user input, enabling the execution of harmful code during the page rendering process.
+XTI poses significant security risks, including phishing, session hijacking, and the spread of malware, underscoring the need for effective input sanitization and security measures to prevent such exploits.

 ## Overview
 This repository aims to educate developers and security professionals about XTI, its implications, and how to mitigate it effectively.